-You can use the policies to add a new <driver-operation-data> element to the Subscriber channel.
-The driver processes the <driver-operation-data> element irrespective of the configured handlers.
-For more information, see "Understanding Driver Operation Data" on page 16.
+You can use the policies to add a new <driver-operation-data> element to the Subscriber channel, or submit a new custom created <driver-operation-data> element.
+The <driver-operation-data> element is processed irrespective of the configured handlers.
+For more information, see "Understanding Driver Operation Data" on page 17.